umeasiegbuchinyere/Canada_Sales_Transaction_Analysis/README.md

 This project analyzes Canadian sales transaction data to identify key trends, measure business performance, and provide actionable insights that support data-driven decision-making and business growth.

+## Tools Used

+Power BI – For data visualization, dashboard creation, and business intelligence reporting.

+Power Query – For data cleaning, transformation, and preparation.

+DAX (Data Analysis Expressions) – For creating calculated columns, measures, KPIs, and business metrics.

+Data Modeling – For establishing relationships between tables and optimizing data analysis.

+Microsoft Excel / CSV Dataset – As the source data format for sales transaction records.